aleshaleksey/fansys23/13-crafting-imbuing.md

 **Hit/success triggered**: Magic in weapons can be triggered by a successful attack (eg "entangle on hit").
 Magic in armour, talismans and similar can be triggered by a successful save (eg "aqueous step on save"), or on a successful skill roll.
 This activation does not require an action beyond a successful attack/save/skill roll.

 **On use**: The most common magic items are activated by an action.
-Like spells, these actions can have one or more of an "incantation' or "kinetic" component.
+Like spells, these actions can have one or more of an "incantation" or "kinetic" component.
 Rarely they may be activated by thought alone.
 In general using this kind of item requires an action, be it a "reaction", "secondary action", "main action", "full round action" or other.

-**On change of state**: Some magic items activated when its wielder's state changes, eg, when it gains or loses a condition, is hit by an attack, moves, or fails a save.
+**On change of state**: Some magic items activate when their wielder's state changes, eg, when it gains or loses a condition, is hit by an attack, moves, or fails a save.
 Activating these items does not require an action, but does require the specific condition being met.

 **On fulfilled contingency**: Some insidious magic items are activated when a condition is fulfilled.
 The condition can be incredibly complex, but must be tangible.
 For example "when next the sword is bathed in the light of the full moon", "when the talisman passes through the gates of Dudariarch".